vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 	- API Name: Coupon API
 	- Status: Need to be discuss URL
 	- URL: /coupon/
+	- Comment: This  belong to module Common or Coupon or refer?
 	- Method: POST
 	- Header: Loggedin-Platform-Header
 	- Request: